 Some factors that parents are teenage car buyers should consider are:

 - Buying cars that don’t have a high amount of horsepower.
 The more horsepower a car has, the more teens may try to test its power

 - Cars that are large and heavy are generally safer after impact.
 Smaller cars may be more stylish but larger cases tend to protect the drivers and passengers better if there’s an accident.
-The IIHS HLDI list of recommended vehicles includes small SUVS but no minicars or small vehicles
+The IIHS HLDI list of recommended vehicles includes small SUVs but no minicars or small vehicles

-- Cars should have an electronic stability control (ESC).
+- Cars should have electronic stability control (ESC).
 This device helps a teenage driver (or any drier) control the vehicle through curves and on slippery roads.

 - Cars should have high safety ratings.
 The tests should be between four and five stars from the National Highway Traffic Safety Administration (NHTSA).
 IIHS test ratings should be among the best as well.

-- The vehicle’s identification number should be checked to see if there are any recalls – if it’s a used cars.
+- The vehicle’s identification number should be checked to see if there are any recalls – if it’s a used car.
 Owners should check every six months to see if there’s a recall for any car their teen drives – new or used.

 The IIHS safer teenage car recommendation list